pscieszka/passManager/README.md

 4. When the program is closed, all keys and password strings will be destroyed.
 As a result, two files will be created: "data.txt" with the list of items and "encrypted_message.dat" with the encrypted passwords.

 ![alt-text](https://github.com/pscieszka/passManager/blob/master/resources/Animation.gif)
+# Reopening program

+1. To retrieve the stored passwords, we need to select the "Read Key from File" option and provide the file path where the RSA key are stored on our computer.
+2. Once the key is loaded, we can choose the "Show Password" option to select the password that we want to decrypt.

+3. The password will be displayed in its decrypted form, without any encryption.

 ![alt-text](https://github.com/pscieszka/passManager/blob/master/resources/Animation2.gif)